melikkekaya/wine_market_analysis/README.md

 ## Description

-This repository, **wine_market_analysis**, showcases the successful completion of a personal learning project focused on conducting a market analysis in the wine industry.
-The project spanned a week, with a code submission deadline on 16/06/2023.
+This repository, **wine_market_analysis**, showcases the successful completion of a personal learning project focused on conducting a market analysis in the wine industry using data scraped from Vivino website.
+The project spanned a week, with a deadline on 16/06/2023.
 The final presentation showing insights of the market can be found [here](https://prezi.com/view/3ByTWOX3dML3SqkJCvNN/).

 ## Usage